grpc/grpc.io/content/en/docs/platforms/android/java/quickstart.md

   quick start, the Android client app will connect to a server running on your local (non-Android) computer.

-  Since the AGP version used is 7.x, you need to use Java versions 17 - 21 to avoid DexWorkAction / D8 errors.
+For AGP 7.x, it's recommended to use Java 11, 17, or 20 to avoid DexWorkAction / D8 issues.
-{{% /alert %}}
+While Java 21 might technically work, it's safer to avoid it due to potential compatibility quirks.
+Note that AGP 8.x and later explicitly require Java 17 as the minimum version.{{% /alert %}}

 ### Get the example code